Communication with Stakeholders

 Dialogue with the Labor Union

-The themes of the central labor-management dialogue in fiscal 2023 include resolving issues related to safety and health, reforming work styles including reducing total actual working hours, and confirming that all employees meet the standard livelihood amount confirmed by labor and management (held 15 times).
-At workplaces and workplaces labor and management also continue to engage in dialogue aimed at creating healthy, easy-to-work-in, and rewarding workplace environments.
+The central labor-management dialogue was held 12 times in FY2024, addressing a range of issues, including safety and health, workstyle reforms such as reducing total actual working hours, and confirming that all employees meet the standard living wage agreed upon by labor and management.
+At business sites and workplace labor-management meetings, we also continue to engage in dialogue aimed at creating a healthy, comfortable, and rewarding work environment.

-The Health and Safety Committee, which meets once a month at each workplace, includes representatives of the labor union.
+At each workplace, the Health and Safety Committee meets monthly and includes representatives from the labor union.

-Kaneka employs a union shop system, and all regular employees except those in executive positions are members of the Kaneka Labor Union.
+Kaneka employs a union shop system, and all regular employees except those in manager positions are members of the Kaneka Labor Union.

 PAGE TOP